 This relates to reducing the burdens on police officers’ plates, but police budgets are not that simple.
 State and local elected officials set police budgets, and it is usually police chiefs that need to work with the budget given to them.
 This includes accounting for “multiyear labor contracts negotiated with unions” and “pension obligations that last for decades,” which police chiefs have no authority to change.
 On average, two-thirds of police spending is dedicated to payroll (salaries and benefits), with more set aside for pensions.
 There are also costs of equipment, training, and day-to-day expenses, and unexpected costs can arise and eat into the budget as well.
 According to a WSJ analysis, “The 10 U.S. cities with the largest police departments paid out more than $1 billion in settlements and judgments from 2010 through 2014.”

 All of this makes cuts difficult, and the jobs of police chiefs to work within these constraints is made more difficult as well.
-In fact, 18 police chiefs from the U.S.’s 69 largest cities “have resigned, retired, been pushed out or fired” amidst protests for police reform and calls for budget cuts.
+In fact, by October 2020, 18 police chiefs from the U.S.’s 69 largest cities had “resigned, retired, been pushed out or fired,” citing protests for police reform and calls for budget cuts.
 On the whole, however, reporting from late 2021 indicates law enforcement staffing as a whole has been fairly stable.

 On the opposite side of the country, Camden, New Jersey embarked on a campaign that actually did abolish the police department in 2013, but the city had a clear plan in place that “set about rebuilding the police force with an entirely new one under county control.”
 Prior to 2013, “the police were despised by residents for being ineffective at best and corrupt at worst,” and in one case five officers were charged with evidence planting, fabrication, and perjury.
 The transition took time and involved dismantling police union contracts and overhauling the system for rating officers’ performance.
 Today, the force still faces issues with transparency and high turnover rates, but the homicide rate and rates of excessive use of force have dropped considerably.
 For more on Camden’s transition, see this feature (5 min):